gbouras13/dnaapler/README.md

 ## Installation

-`dnaapler` requires only BLAST v2.10 or higher as an external dependency.
+`dnaapler` requires only `MMseqs2 v13.45111` as an external dependency.

-Installation from conda is highly recommended as this will install BLAST automatically.
+Installation from conda is highly recommended as this will install `MMseqs2` automatically.

 ### Conda